The Gobi Desert Mongolia: Our Guide

 Megan Greentree, EL guest

-If you’re interested in exploring the Gobi Desert with us, take a look at our Gobi Desert Explorer private tailor-made experience.
-Alternatively, you can browse our range of short experiences, some of which focus on the Gobi’s unique landscapes.
-To help you plan, the following map highlights some of our favorite locations in the region.
+If you’re interested in exploring the Gobi Desert with us, to help you plan, the following map highlights some of our favourite locations in the region.
 In keeping with tradition, all journeys in Mongolia typically follow a clockwise direction—ours does too, ensuring an immersive and authentic exploration of the Gobi.

 Jess @ Eternal Landscapes